Chyngyz Aitmatov (1928-2008)

-Chingiz Aitmatov was a Kyrgyz, Soviet and Central Asian author and statesman, whose fame spread beyond his country’s borders.
-His books are read with great admiration all over the world.
-He expressed the ideas of humanism and great love for all living things: for people, wild and domestic animals, plants, and for the entire planet Earth.
+Chingiz Aitmatov was a Kyrgyz, Soviet and Central Asian author and statesman, whose fame spread beyond his country’s borders and his books are read with great admiration all over the world.
+He expressed the ideas of humanism and great love for all living things, including people, wild and domestic animals, plants and for the entire planet Earth.

 Aitmatov was honored in 1963 with the Lenin Prize for “Tales of Mountains and Steppes” (a collection including “Jamila”, “First Teacher” and “Farewell Gulsary”) and was later awarded a State prize for “Farewell Gulsary!”.

 His work is mostly based on folklore which he used in his works to describe contemporary life.
 Additionally to his literary work, Chinghiz Aitmatov served as ambassador to the EU, NATO, UNESCO, and the BeNeLux countries, first in the Soviet Union and later for Kyrgyzstan.

 He wrote in both Kyrgyz and Russian and his works have been translated into more than 150 languages and published in 128 countries around the world with sales of more than 100 million copies.

 Chingiz Torekulovich Aitmatov was born on December 12, 1928, in the family of communists Torekul Aitmatov and Nagima Khamzievna Aitmatova in the village of Sheker, Kara-Buurinsky (Kirovsky) district of the Talas, in the Kyrgyz Autonomous Soviet Socialist Republic.
 (There is a house museum in the Aitmatov house in Talas where one can see some of his work and other memorabilia.)